 - develop innovative diagnostics data linkages for community settings to monitor spread;

 - develop physiologically relevant drug delivery systems; and

 - consider the role of existing and new business models in encouraging innovation.

 Prior to the launch of Theme 2 we invited interested parties to submit an expression of interest (EoI).
 From the EoIs received we selected individuals from a broad range of disciplines to attend one or more targeted workshops to encourage innovative thinking, networking of participants and development of proposals.
-The workshops took place in London (November–December 2014) and a report will be available soon.
+The workshops took place in London (November–December 2014) and the report is available (PDF, 3.12MB).